wandersen01/wandersen01/READMEAUP.md

 * Use of automated methods (e.g., scripts) to explore or export data
 * Disseminating data or results without express permission from the PCDC
 * Use for commercial purposes
-* Any other unacceptable uses outlined in the<a href=“https://commons.cri.uchicago.edu/wp-content/uploads/2022/04/PCDC-Analytics-Tool-Documentation-Statistical-Manual.pdf”> PCDC Statistical Manual</a>
+* Any other unacceptable uses outlined in the [PCDC Statistical Manual](“https://commons.cri.uchicago.edu/wp-content/uploads/2022/04/PCDC-Analytics-Tool-Documentation-Statistical-Manual.pdf”)